Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

 11. Lessons Learned & Next Steps

 ## 1. Project Overview
-This project sets up a secure, multi-tier AWS network environment:
+This project sets up a secure, multi-tier AWS network environment using Terraform:
 - Two VPCs with public and private subnets
+- Defense-in-Depth - NACLs, Security Groups, IAM policies
-- EC2 instances for public-facing and private servers
+- EC2 instances for public-facing and private workloads
-- NAT Gateway for private subnet outbound internet access
+- NAT Gateway for outbound internet access for private subnet
-- VPC peering to enable private communication between VPCs
+- VPC peering for private communication between VPCs
-- S3 bucket connectivity with private VPC endpoint
+- S3 bucket access with private VPC endpoint
-- Network monitoring using CloudWatch Flow Logs
+- Network monitoring and logging using CloudWatch
-All infrastructure is managed via Terraform, ensuring reproducibility and infrastructure-as-code best practices.
+All infrastructure is fully managed using Terraform, ensuring reproducibility and infrastructure-as-code best practices.

 ## 2. VPC Creation
-A Virtual Private Cloud (VPC) is an isolated section of AWS that keeps resources private and secure.
+A Virtual Private Cloud (VPC) is an isolated section of AWS used to organize and secure cloud resources.
 - Main VPC CIDR: 10.0.0.0/16 (10.0.0.0 - 10.0.255.255)
-- Internet Gateway: 10.0.0.1

 ```
 resource "aws_vpc" "main_vpc" {